unm-idi/vlack/README.md

 - Author: Your name goes here
 - Vue build: Select `Runtime + Compiler`
 - Install vue-router?: Type `Y`
-- Use ESLint to lint your code?: Up to you, but `Y` is preferred
+- Use ESLint to lint your code?: Select `n` for this demo, but linting is reccommended for production applications.
-- Pick an ESLint preset: Up to you, but `Standard` is preferred
-- Set up unit tests: Type `Y`
+- Set up unit tests: Type `n`
-- Pick a test runner: Select `Karma and Mocha`
 - Setup e2e tests with Nightwatch: Type `n`
-- Run npm install?: Select `Yes, use NPM` or `Yes, use Yarn`
+- Run npm install?: Select `Yes, use NPM`

 This will generate a new project within a directory named `<project-name>`.
 Once the generator has finished, go ahead and cd into the directory.